 There are many different germs that can cause respiratory illness.
 The symptoms associated with COVID-19 can range from mild to severe.
-The best practice is for employees to self-monitor for symptoms and stay home if they become ill.
+The best practice is for team members to self-monitor for symptoms and stay home if they become ill.
 In the event COVID-19 is suspected, they should contact their health care provider.
-Because this will be an ongoing and common situation, employees need to stay knowledgeable and act accordingly to protect themselves and their colleagues.
+Because this will be an ongoing and common situation, team members need to stay knowledgeable and act accordingly to protect themselves and their colleagues.

 A family member within the same household as an employee has tested positive for COVID-19.
 What should they do?

 If an employee’s family member has tested positive for COVID-19, they need to contact the NDDoH at 1-866-207-2880, and they need to self-quarantine at home and self-monitor for symptoms for a period of 14 days.
 See the NDDoH website for additional information on the self-quarantine time requirements.

 An employee self-reported that they have been in contact with someone who tested positive for COVID-19.
 What should we do?